 All candidates must be able to independently meet the following standards:

 - vision, hearing, and touch, or the functional equivalent, to be able to integrate, analyze, and synthesize data in a consistent and accurate manner of the ability to perceive pain, pressure, temperature, position, vibration, equilibrium, and movement

-- observe demonstrations, exercises, and patients accurately at a distance and close at hand
+- the ability to observe demonstrations, exercises, and patients accurately at a distance and close at hand

-- read at a level sufficient to accomplish curricular requirements and provide clinical care for patients
+- accurately describe changes in mood, activity and posture to read at a level sufficient to accomplish curricular requirements and provide clinical care for patients

 - write or type appropriate medical documents according to protocol in a thorough and timely manner

-- be able to independently access and interpret medical histories or files
+- independently access and interpret medical histories or files

-- recall and retain information in an efficient and timely manner and be able to see the relationship between this retained information and its application in clinical practice
+- recall and retain information in an efficient and timely manner and be able to ascertain the relationship between this retained information and its application in clinical practice

 - calculate, reason, analyze, and synthesize